CyanSalt/Sublime-Jedi/README.md

 *  Select 'Preference' -> 'Browse Packages'
 *  Download **Sublime-Jedi** as .zip, or clone it to your desktop, then copy the folder 'Jedi' into the folder 'Package' which is open above.

-    OR

-*  Copy the file ['Jedi.sublime-package'](https://raw.githubusercontent.com/cyansalt/sublime-jedi/master/Jedi.sublime-package) into 'Installed Packages' folder
-    (with the same directory of the folder 'Package').
 *  Restart Sublime Text.

 &nbsp;